manmatha-roy/manmatha.github.io/content/authors/admin/_index.md

 ---

 ## About Me
-I am a researcher at the Indian Statistical Institute, Kolkata, currently pursuing a PhD under the joint supervision of Subhamoy Maitra and Arijit Ghosh.
-My research interests lie in Theoretical Computer Science, focusing on Boolean-valued functions over discrete algebraic structures.
-I study their structural properties and design sublinear algorithms for learning and testing such functions, with applications to cryptography, coding theory, and learning theory.
+I am a researcher at the Indian Statistical Institute, Kolkata, where I am also pursuing a PhD under the joint supervision of Prof. [Subhamoy Maitra](https://isi.irins.org/profile/61161) and Dr. [Arijit Ghosh](https://sites.google.com/site/homepagearijitghosh/).
+My research interests are in Theoretical Computer Science, with a focus on Boolean-valued functions over discrete algebraic structures.
+I investigate their structural properties and develop efficient algorithms for learning and testing these functions, with applications to cryptography, coding theory, and learning theory.